 Fireplace inserts are designed to be installed into a wall, preexisting cabinetry, or a an existing fireplace.
 They come in three varieties: built-in, plug-in, and log sets.

 Unlike all other types of electric fireplaces which simply slide into place, built-in units require you to create a hole in the wall in order to accommodate the exact dimensions of the unit.
 They often need to be hard-wired into electricity.
 Built-ins are the fireplace of choice for converting wood-burning or gas-burning to electric.

-Another aspect where fireplace inserts and wall mounted fireplaces differ is their guidelines for installation.
+The main aspect where fireplace inserts and wall mounted fireplaces differ is their guidelines for installation.
 Most fireplace inserts are designed to be mounted within a wall or cabinetry, ensuring they can be placed close to electronics and materials without any concern for safety or malfunction.

-By contrast, wall mounted units often required a designated amount of space between the frame and other materials or electronics.
+By contrast, wall mounted units often require a designated amount of space between the frame and other materials or electronics.
 This factor is a very important consideration when thinking about the layout of your room.